Fuzzy: Golden Eagle

 Fuzzy has been a display bird since she arrived, and is most often seen hanging out in the cubby at the top of her cage.
 She will fly to the ground to get her food (a delicious rat), but she usually takes it back up to eat in her aerie.

 We know Fuzzy is a female because she is huge (as befits a female Golden Eagle), and because she has laid eggs (non-fertile and therefore no baby eagles inside).
-Along with her next-door neighbor, Aquila, she greets visitors at the entrance to the visitor area and is a fine representative for birds of prey and for the California Raptor Center.
+She greets visitors at the entrance to the visitor area and is a fine representative for birds of prey and for the California Raptor Center.

 In the wild, Golden Eagles can live to age 20; in captivity, they can reach 50 or more.Adopt This Bird!